 In Laravel, each type of mail your application sends is called a Mailable class.
 All Mailable classes are stored at the app/Mail directory in your project.
 Don’t worry if it is not in your application, it’s automatically created while creating a mailable class.

-To create a mailable class with is markdown, enter the below command into your terminal :
+To create a mailable class with its markdown, enter the below command into your terminal :

 php artisan make:mail ContactMail

 This command will create app/Mail/ContactMail.php and resources/views/mail/contact-mail.blade.php files.
 The mailable class will handle the logic for mail.
-While the view will send through mail to user.
+While the view will be sent through mail to the user.

 <?php